Home / All Posts / How to Install Peel and Stick Over Existing Tile

 An extension pole and sanding attachment are great for large areas.
 Vacuum really good when you’re done.

-Step 4: Dry-fit your layout
+Step 4: Dry-fit Your Layout

 A close-up view of a floor with a checkerboard pattern created from large tiles featuring a mix of white and light gray swirls.
 Tools for installation are visible at the edge.